Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 It’s a machine optimized for home and office use, with a small form factor and safety features like water cooling.
 It also engraves 20% faster than the baseline Glowforge Basic, which makes it a capable engraver for a more invested user.
 After all, it’s not just any casual hobbyist who will shell out $3,995 for a laser engraver.

 Arguably the best all-in-one 3D printer on the market, the Polish company ZMorph has created an extremely versatile hybrid machine.
-The ZMorph VX functions as dual extrusion printer, laser cutter, as well as CNC mill.
+The ZMorph VX functions as a dual extrusion printer, laser cutter, as well as CNC mill.
 Swap out the tool heads, and you can go from extruding paste materials to engraving patterns into wood.

 With a simple design and expansive ability, this printer is ideal for those who consider themselves a jack of all trades.
 For the complete kit with all available tool heads, the retail price will run you around to €4399.